 CURRINS 300Introduction to Teaching: Colloquium and Fieldwork (fulfilled prior to program admission)3

-Total Credits6
+Total Credits3

 Content Area

-CURRINS 234Teachers as Writers (GER-OWCB, HU)3
+CURRINS 234Teachers as Writers (GER OWC-B, HU)3

 ENGLISH 212Grammar and Usage3

-ENGLISH 215Introduction to English Studies (OWC-B, GER-HU)3
+ENGLISH 215Introduction to English Studies (GER OWC-B, HU)3

-ENGLISH 233Introduction to Creative Writing (GER-A)3
+ENGLISH 233Introduction to Creative Writing3

 or JAMS 201 Media Writing

-COMMUN 103Public Speaking3
+COMMUN 103Public Speaking (GER-HU)3

 CURRINS 233Introduction to Children's and Young Adult Literature (GER-HU, highly recommended)3